-Industrial digitalization has prompted more companies to incorporate augmented reality (AR) into their manufacturing processes.
-The technology is expected to simplify routine tasks like prototyping and machinery maintenance.
+Companies will incorporate augmented reality (AR) into manufacturing due to industrial digitalization.
+The technology will simplify routine tasks like prototyping, assembly, and machinery maintenance.

 With AR, a technician can immediately retrieve machinery health status, its history of repairs, the repair manual, and safety alerts from a single device.
 This saves time and effort.

 Click in "See in your space" to see this laser cutting machine

 The fourth industrial revolution is already underway.
 Valued at USD 65.53 billion in 2021, the Industry 4.0 market size is expected to grow at a CAGR of 20.8% between 2022 and 2030.

 So, companies are implementing digital tools like augmented reality (AR) into manufacturing processes.

 We've discussed industrial digitalization's benefits for manufacturing and the impact of augmented reality cars on the auto industry.

 Among these technologies, augmented reality in manufacturing is of particular importance.
 After all, it can simplify various processes, from training to quality assurance.
 It’s safe to say then that the manufacturing sector is already lapping it up.

 Stats from Grandview Research are a testament to this.
 The industrial and manufacturing sector accounted for 24.3% of the Global Augmented Reality market share in 2021.
 That figure will grow even more as companies adopt AR into manufacturing processes.